Turbine engine failure: Emergency landing

 Following an engine shutdown, a precautionary landing is usually performed with airport fire and rescue equipment positioned near the runway.
 The prompt landing is a precaution against the risk that another engine will fail later in the flight or that the engine failure that has already occurred may have caused or been caused by other as-yet unknown damage or malfunction of aircraft systems (such as fire or damage to aircraft flight controls) that may pose a continuing risk to the flight.
-Once the airplane lands, fire department personnel assist with inspecting the airplane to ensure it is safe before it taxis to its parking position.
+Once the aircraft lands, fire department personnel assist with inspecting the aircraft to ensure it is safe before it taxis to its parking position.

 Rotorcraft

 Turboprop-powered aircraft and turboshaft-powered helicopters are also powered by turbine engines and are subject to engine failures for many similar reasons as jet-powered aircraft.
 In the case of an engine failure in a helicopter, it is often possible for the pilot to enter autorotation, using the unpowered rotor to slow the aircraft's descent and provide a measure of control, usually allowing for a safe emergency landing even without engine power.